-The original problem or requirements:
+The original problem or requirements were as follows:

 - The host should be able to browser the webserver on the Guest (the virtual machine)

 - The guest should be able to access the outside world (intranet/internet)

 Yes, you can use port-forwarding using NAT network interface for the virtual machine.
 But configuring this is just way to complicate and error prone.
 A few googles more, and I couldn’t find anything good.